42Bastian/lynx_hacking/lniccc2000/readme.md

 Sage/Karri and others who helped to improve sprpck and lyxass.

 So in short, if someone coding for the Lynx claims he/she did all on his/her own, well chapeau. :( But why, only not to pay credit?
 Well, then.

+## Update

+Added second version using TSCruncher which depacks quicker (3%).